ghoshraja9860/learning/README.md

 now see whaen we off the one worker node automatically services are distributed amonth manager and another worker node ..

-I hope it is cleared how docker swarm is working!!!!
+I hope it is cleared how docker swarm works!!!!